GApfel/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-15-1.png)

-This person seems walk much more on the weekend then during the week, although there are periods of more intense activity suring the week.
+This person seems to walk much more on the weekend then during the week, although there are periods of more intense activity suring the week.